 Other unmodulated artificial light sources and natural light sources sometimes work in the same spectral band with the VLC systems.
-If the ambient light source is strong enough, it will increase the intensity of the shot noise or saturate the receiving end and the VLC systems can not function properly \cite{Cheng_2018_VLC_RF_CHannel_Comparison}.
+If the ambient light source is strong enough, it will increase the intensity of the shot noise or saturate the receiving end and the VLC systems cannot function properly \cite{Cheng_2018_VLC_RF_CHannel_Comparison}.

 \item \textbf{Communication and lighting integration:}

 As a communication and lighting integration technology, indoor VLC must balance the dual user requirements of lighting and communication.
 The transmission of information in VLC relies on changing the luminous intensity, and flickering may occur during communication, which is not allowed in daily lighting and can seriously affect the user's lighting experience.
 VLC needs to meet the corresponding lighting requirements in both lightings on and lighting off modes \cite{Lou_2017_Joint}.